 Real and Financial Industry Booms and Busts

 We examine how product market competition affects firm cash flows and stock returns in industry booms and busts.
-Our results show how real and financial factors interact in industry business cycles.
 In competitive industries, we find that high industry-level stock-market valuation, investment and new financing are followed by sharply lower operating cash flows and abnormal stock returns.
-Analyst estimates are positively biased and returns comove more in competitive industries.
+We also find that analyst estimates are positively biased and returns comove more when industry valuations are high in competitive industries.
 In concentrated industries these relations are weak and generally insignificant.
-Our results are consistent with firms and investors in competitive industries not fully internalizing the negative externality of industry competition on cash flows and stock returns.
+Our results suggest that when industry stock-market valuations are high, firms and investors in competitive industries do not fully internalize the negative externality of industry competition on cash flows and stock returns.

 Suggested Citation: Suggested Citation